3 Easy Steps To Get Started

 9. If you see a wait list and still want to come, get on the wait list!

 Wait list promotions are automatic.
 If you are on the wait list and next in line, you will be automatically promoted when someone cancels.
 You will get a text and email notification.
 If you are unable to come to class, please remove yourself from the wait list.
+You will not lose your class pass if you aren't promoted to the class list; it will remain on your account.

 You can schedule future classes out as far as 20 days; however, if you sign up please make sure you can come to class.
 We know things happen, so you are able to cancel up to 5 hours prior to class start.
 After that, it's considered a late cancel.
 When you book a class, you are taking up a spot another student would have filled.
 Out of respect for the other students, frequent Late Cancels and/or No-Shows will result in additional fees or removal from classes all together.